Buddha Tooth Relic Temple & Museum

-The tooth is also only available for viewing during certain hours, so be sure to check the website before you go.
+The tooth is located on the fourth story of the temple in the Sacred Light Chamber.
+It is only available for viewing during certain hours, so be sure to check the website before you go.
+Photography is strictly forbidden inside the relic chamber.

 Even if you miss the tooth, the temple itself is very impressive, featuring multiple floors of buddha statues, nagas (the popular Southeast Asian dragon-snakes that guard sacred relics), and impressive ceremonial venues in which to pray and meditate.